artomweb/spotify-playlist-backup/README.md

 # Spotify Playlist Backup

 Super simple python program to update a duplicate of a Spotify playlist.
+Mostly for me to practice documenting projects on github. :)

 ### Use case: